-The Hoatzin, or Canje Pheasant, is a peculiar bird.
-And we mean “peculiar” in the most respectful sense.
+The Hoatzin, or Canje Pheasant, is undoubtedly one of the most unique and interesting wild animals.
+And we mean “unique” in the most respectful sense.
 Their heads have lots of intricate details that draw out the bird’s uniqueness.
 Witness their plume of orange tassels and distinctive long necks.

 To see a wild animal like the Hoatzin, you’d have to visit them in their native Bolivia and other swampy mangrove areas all across northwest South America.
 If you can’t manage the trip, don’t worry.
 Their population is growing slightly.
 It looks like the Hoatzin is here to stay, for now.

 Now here’s a bird that went all-out with its decorative costume.
 The South American Long-Wattled Umbrellabird lives in the hard-to-reach central humid rainforests.
 This bird makes a strong impression like other display birds and birds-of-paradise, except the Umbrellabird wears an all-black tuxedo.

 The feathers droop down heavily from the beak and flip up from the eyes in a beautiful pompadour shape.
 If you get a chance to visit the South American tropical rainforests or zoos and reserves nearby, you won’t long forget the Umbrellabird.